VLKominek/physical-activity-barriers/README.md

 **Inconsistent Reporting:** There might not be consistent reporting across the United States by region.
 There may also be inconsistent data due to self-reported activity leading to biased findings.

-**Representativeness and bias:**  Many datasets have limited representation of marginalized or hard to access populations.
+**Representativeness and Bias:**  Many datasets have limited representation of marginalized or hard to access populations.
 Data at a state level may not capture localized barriers.
 Acknowledging and addressing these biases is crucial for an objective analysis.

 These factors shape data interpretation, necessitating a careful and objective analysis.